max-sixty/pytest-accept/README.md

 [![GitHub License](https://img.shields.io/github/license/max-sixty/pytest-accept?style=for-the-badge)](https://github.com/max-sixty/pytest-accept/blob/main/LICENSE)

 pytest-accept is a pytest plugin for automatically updating doctest outputs.
-It observes generated outputs by running doctests, and writes these to the doctests' documented outputs.
+It runs doctests, observes the generated outputs, and writes them to the doctests' documented outputs.

 It's designed for a couple of use cases:

-- People who work with doctests and don't enjoy manually copying generated outputs from the pytest error log to paste them into their doctests' documented outputs. pytest-accept does the copying & pasting for you.
+- People who work with doctests and don't enjoy manually copying generated outputs from the pytest error log and pasting them into their doctests' documented outputs. pytest-accept does the copying & pasting for you.
 - People who generally find writing tests a bit annoying, and prefer to develop by "running the code and seeing whether it works".
 This library aims to make